 Giancarlo had contacted via email from his home in Ecuador.
 Maria and he would be vacationing in New York City the first week of March and he wanted to know if I could discreetly photograph him popping the question.
 I was immediately impressed with Giancarlo’s thoughtful and romantic vision.
 He saw a Brooklyn engagement photograph on my Instagram feed and he was interested in using as the location.
 The area is called Pebble Beach and it is located in DUMBO along the East River in between the Brooklyn and Manhattan bridges.
 It is a magical spot.
 Not only does it boast views of both bridges and the Manhattan skyline but the location also coordinates well with the setting sun.

-Giancarlo and I also talked about the schedule in detail before his surprise marriage proposal date.
+Giancarlo and I also talked about the schedule in detail before his Brooklyn surprise marriage proposal date.
 Yes, we coordinated a time for him and Maria to arrive but we also had to consider what to do should he or I run be running late or they were a little early.
-We
+We, therefore, planned on me arriving 15 minutes early and waiting for a half-hour after our scheduled time for them to arrive – no matter what.
+I knew trying to get someone to an exact location at an exact time could be difficult – especially when trying not to give away the surprise.
+Giancarlo and I also devised a simple way of texting each other should he be late.
+Again, we did not want to make his girlfriend suspicious with texts on his phone.

-Everything was set and then the unexpected happened…
+Everything was set for this Brooklyn surprise marriage proposal and engagement and then the unexpected happened…

 I had hired a second photographer for the day and we were both in place at Pebble Beach when I saw Giancarlo and Maria approaching.
 I assumed the role of tourist and began photographing the skyline while slowly inching my way to them.
 Giancarlo and I caught each other’s eye for a brief second and acknowledged each other.
 Giancarlo then guided Maria to a rocky part of the beach.